Making the UK greener, one house at a time

 The World's Greenest Countries

-Being “green” is a reflection of how much a country cares about preserving and restoring the natural environment and its resources as well as the health of its citizens.
+Being “green” reflects how much a country cares about preserving and restoring the natural environment and its resources, as well as the health of its citizens.
 This is shown through policymaking and the effectiveness of current measures.

 However, as we’ll see, some countries prioritise the environment more than others.

-We’ve conducted a comprehensive study analysing the most and least green countries in the world.
-We combined and compared 4 different reports namely the Environmental Performance Index (EPI) from Yale University, a report from EU’s Joint Research Centre (JRC), Green Future Index (GFI) from Massachusetts Institute of Technology (MIT), and the IQ Air information platform.
+We've conducted a comprehensive study analysing the most and least green countries globally.
+We combined and compared 4 different reports, namely the Environmental Performance Index (EPI) from Yale University, a report from the EU's Joint Research Centre (JRC), the Green Future Index (GFI) from Massachusetts Institute of Technology (MIT), and the IQ Air information platform.

-We also compared these results with people’s perception of the greenest countries.
+We also compared these results with people's perceptions of the greenest countries.
 And the deviation in results is quite intriguing.

 Most and Least Green Countries in the World